-Ceylon Dimbula, Uva and Indian Assam full leaf teas and natural bergamot flavor.
+Ceylon Dimbula, Uva and Indian Assam full leaf teas and bergamot oil.

 In 1855, Lord Bergamot decreed this to be the number of bergamot fruits used to make a thimble full of bergamot essence.

 For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees).
-Steep five minutes.
+Steep 1 sachet or 1 rounded tsp (2.5 g) loose leaf for five minutes.
 If possible, play a little opera softly in the background.

 - Select an Ingredient: